elastic/eui/wiki/upgrading-kibana.md

 No layout is prescribed, but two inclusions are helpful to reviewers:

-* Callout changes made to accommodate test failures that might not be apparent from looking at the diff.
+* Call out changes made to accommodate test failures that might not be apparent from looking at the diff.
-* Copy-paste the full [changelog version range](https://github.com/elastic/eui/blob/master/CHANGELOG.md) for the upgrade
+* Copy-paste the full [changelog version range](https://github.com/elastic/eui/blob/master/CHANGELOG.md) for the upgrade.

 Of late, the typical EUI upgrade PR in Kibana looks something like [#109157](https://github.com/elastic/kibana/pull/109157).